 The core at Jupiter's very center inspires much debate.
 Some astronomers have argued that it doesn't even exist and may have long since disappeared.
 Data collected by NASA's Juno spacecraft tells us the core is probably real, but we still don't know what it's made of.
-However, the thing does appear to be less condensed than planet Earth's iron and nickel-based inner core.
+However, the thing does appear to be less condensed than Earth's iron and nickel-based inner core.

-Amazingly, neighboring bands move in opposite directions.
+Amazingly, neighboring swirls move in opposite directions.
 Astronomers call the darker ones "belts" while their lighter counterparts have been dubbed "zones."

 Far better-known is the Great Red Spot.
-An epic storm with a crimson tint, it contains winds that swirl around at a rate of 270 miles per hour (434.5 kilometers per hour).
+A giant storm with a crimson tint, it contains winds that swirl around at a rate of 270 miles per hour (434.5 kilometers per hour).
 Caught between two powerful jet streams — one to the east and one to the west — the spot hangs out at a latitude of 22 degrees below Jupiter's equator.

 Still, no matter how you slice it, Jupiter has the shortest days of all the planets in this solar system.

 Five more of Jupiter's moons received official names in August 2019.
-Dubbed Pandia, Ersa, Eirene, Philophrosyne and Eupheme, the newfound moons reflect a proud nomenclatural tradition.
+Dubbed Pandia, Ersa, Eirene, Philophrosyne and Eupheme, the moons reflect a proud nomenclatural tradition.
 The planet Jupiter's namesake is the Roman god of lightning — and his counterpart in Greek mythology is the electrifying Olympian known as Zeus.